p2sr/Portal2SpeedrunMod/README.md

 - Dialogue is completely removed;
 - Elevators are much faster;
 - Majority of doors are opened faster or already opened;
-- ...and many more improvement for your speedrunning experience;
+- ...and many more improvements for your speedrunning experience;

 Future of the mod:
 I'm planning to make this mod a family fun box for whole speedrunning community, containing more than just one mode.
 After I'm happy with Cutsceneless Mode, I want to create: